Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Acknowledgements

 \section{Acknowledgements}

 We thank Antoine Maillard for helpful discussions.
-AG gratefully acknowledges funding from Next Generation EU, in the context of the National Recovery and Resilience Plan, Missione 4, Componente 1, Investimento 4.1 “Estensione del numero di dottorati di ricerca e dottorati innovativi per la Pubblica Amministrazione e il patrimonio culturale” (CUP G93C23000620003).
+AG gratefully acknowledges funding from Next Generation EU, in the context of the National Recovery and Resilience Plan, Missione 4, Componente 1, Investimento 4.1 “Estensione del numero di dottorati di ricerca e dottorati innovativi per la Pubblica Amministrazione e il patrimonio culturale” (CUP G93C23000620003), and also gratefully acknowledges financial support from Fondazione Zegna.
 SG gratefully acknowledges funding from the European Research Council (ERC) for the project ``beyond2'', ID 101166056; from the European Union--NextGenerationEU, in the framework of the PRIN Project SELF-MADE (code 2022E3WYTY – CUP G53D23000780001), and from Next Generation EU, in the context of the National Recovery and Resilience Plan, Investment PE1 -- Project FAIR ``Future Artificial Intelligence Research'' (CUP G53C22000440006).